INFUSE ARTIST DEVELOPMENT

 INFUSE Residency - £280

 The residency will be a unique opportunity for established and working creatives to receive nurturing and development at an accessible price.
-Led by Ephemeral Ensemble the workshop will focus on sharing their energising and powerful ensemble devising process working on stories that are best told physically in an uplifting, joyous and exciting week.
+Curated by Projekt Europa the workshop will focus on finding your authentic voice as an artist working on stories that are best told physically in an uplifting, joyous and exciting week.

-• INFUSE is specifically targeted at established and working artists who wish to develop their practice and is heavily subsidised to make it an accessible and affordable training opportunity.
+INFUSE is specifically targeted at both emerging and established artists who wish to develop their practice and is heavily subsidised to make it an accessible and affordable training opportunity.

 A complete timeline can be seen here: